 Dividend income is recognised in the statement of comprehensive income on the date on which the right to receive payment of the dividend is established, it is probable that the economic benefits associated with the dividend will flow to the Fund and the amount of the dividend can be measured reliably.
 For quoted equity securities, this is usually the ex-dividend date.
-For unquoted equity securities, this is usually the shareholders approve the payment of a dividend.
-Dividend income from equity securities at FVTPL is recognised in statement of comprehensive income in a separate line item.
+For unquoted equity securities, this is usually the date on which the shareholders approve the payment of a dividend.
+Dividend income from equity securities at Fair value through Profit or loss ("FVTPL") is recognised in statement of comprehensive income in a separate line item.